riverita16/Borealis/README.md

 4. Enter song name and artist
 5. Select sorting algorithm and characteristic
 6. Enter or click "Play"
-7. On newly opened window, sign into Spotify account (use creds under `tester/creds.txt` if not whitelisted)
+7. On newly opened window, sign into Spotify account (ensure user is whitelisted)
 8. Go back to original browser to continue using the program

 ## Algorithms